GAM-87 Skybolt: Cancellation

-By this point, the value of the Skybolt system in the US had been seriously eroded.
+By this point, the perceived value of the Skybolt system to Robert McNamara had been seriously eroded.
 The Polaris had recently gone into service, with overall capabilities similar to Skybolt, but with "loiter" times on the order of months instead of hours.
 The US Air Force was well into the process of developing the Minuteman missile, whose improved accuracy reduced the need for any bomber attacks.
 Robert McNamara was particularly opposed to the bomber force and repeatedly stated he felt that the combination of SLBMs and ICBMs would render them useless.
 He pressed for the cancellation of Skybolt as unnecessary.

 The British had canceled all other projects to concentrate fully on Skybolt.
 When McNamara informed them that they were considering canceling the program in November 1962, a firestorm of protest broke out in the House of Commons.
 Jo Grimond noted "Does not this mark the absolute failure of the policy of the independent deterrent?
 Is it not the case that everybody else in the world knew this, except the Conservative Party in this country?"
 President Kennedy officially cancelled the program on 22 December 1962.

 As the political row grew into a major crisis, an emergency meeting between parties from the US and UK was called, leading to the Nassau agreement.
 Over the next few days a new plan was hammered out that saw the UK purchase the Polaris SLBM, but equipped with British warheads that lacked the dual-key system.
 The UK would thus retain its independent deterrent force, although its control passed from the RAF largely to the Royal Navy.
 The Polaris, a much better weapon system for the UK, was a major "scoop" and has been referred to as "almost the bargain of the century".
 The RAF kept a tactical nuclear capability with the WE.177 which armed V bombers and later the Panavia Tornado force.

 A B-52G launched the last XGAM-87A missile at the Atlantic Missile Range a day after the program was canceled.
 In June 1963, the XGAM-87A was redesignated as XAGM-48A.